Thomas J. Hayes

-Tom Hayes was appointed to the Halifax Port Authority Board of Directors in June 2014 for a term of three years then reappointed for another 3 year term in April 2017 by the Province of Nova Scotia.
-He was elected by the Boards as Vice-Chair in October 2016.
-Mr. Hayes also currently serves on the Governance Committee; Audit Committee; and Seaport Committee.
+Tom Hayes was appointed to the Halifax Port Authority Board of Directors in June 2014 for a term of three years, reappointed for a second three–year term in April 2017 by the Province of Nova Scotia and a third in June 2020.
+He was elected by the Board as Vice-Chair in October 2016 and elected Chair in September 2019.

 Mr. Hayes is Managing Director of Pelorus Venture Capital Ltd., a regional venture capital fund focused on Atlantic Canada.
 He brings over 45 years of managerial and senior executive experience in the private, public and volunteer sectors to the Halifax Port Authority.